International Agreement Worker Visa

 To apply for the International Agreement Worker Visa, you must follow the below steps to apply:

-- Have your fingerprints and photograph taken at a visa application centre for your biometric residence permit OR
+- Have your fingerprints and photograph taken at a visa application centre for your biometric residence permit OR Use the UK Immigration: ID Check app to submit your biometric information.

 - If your intended stay is over six months, you may be required to pay the immigration healthcare surcharge for you and any dependents